CheckPointSW/ShowPolicyPackage/README.md

 • [--dereference-group-members (true|false)] (Optional): Whether to dereference group members.
 This flag is supported from R80.10 Jumbo HF take 70

+• [--query-limit limit] (Optional): The objects query limit.
+No more than that many results will be returned.
+Minimum value is 1, maximum value is 500.
+Default value is 10.

 Use "--version" option to print the version of the tool

 Use "-h" option in order to see the full list of options to configure the tool